linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/LY Cooking the Books in Different Ways WP 2020.md

 frauds tend to be of longer duration (H1).
 (The result for the ECF_FRAUD variable is even stronger if we do not control for DURATION.)
 As expected, longer duration frauds tend to have larger estimated damages.
 We also find that estimated damages are positively related to firm size, reported losses, analyst coverage, institutional ownership, and litigation risk.
 On the other hand, estimated damages are negatively related to firm leverage, ROA, and the book-to-market ratio.

-# 4.3 Results for H2: Market reactions to fraud news events
+### 4.3 Results for H2: Market Reactions to Fraud News Events

 Table 5 reports the market reactions to the fraud news events.
 Univariate tests are reported in Panel A, while the regression results are shown in Panel B. Summing across all fraud news events, we find the mean (median) CAR is  $-35.32\%$ $(-33.24\%)$  for ECF frauds compared to  $-24.15\%$ $(-19.75\%)$  for non-ECF frauds.
 These differences are statistically significant (t-stat. = 3.71; z-stat. = 3.60) as well as economically large.